-Want to know how to cook a turkey?
-Learn to cook a turkey perfectly in your very own conventional oven!
-I promise it’s easier than it looks.
+Learn how to cook a turkey in the oven perfectly with this recipe.
+I promise it’s easier than it looks!

-This recipe and methods featured in this post have been tried and tested by the original author via the kitchn.
+This turkey recipe and methods featured in this post have been tried and tested by the original author via thekitchn.

 Ingredients and Equipment: